 - Companies, brands, and organizations: Accounts representing prominent organizations, and secondary affiliated accounts, including companies, brands, non-profit organizations, as well as their leaders and other prominent executives.
 To qualify as prominent, accounts must meet 2 of the following requirements:

-- presence in public indices, including but not limited to Google Trends, public stock exchanges, stable Wikipedia articles that meet the encyclopedia’s notability standards, and databases such as GlobalGiving;
+- presence in public indices, including but not limited to public stock exchanges, stable Wikipedia articles that meet the encyclopedia’s notability standards, and databases such as GlobalGiving;

-- 3 or more featured references within the 6 months prior to applying in news outlets that meet the News criteria below; or
+- 3 or more featured references within the 6 months prior to applying in Verified news outlets that meet the news criteria below; or

-Independent or freelance journalists may be verified if they can provide at least 3 bylines/credits in qualifying publications published within the 6 months prior to applying.
+*Independent or freelance journalists may be Verified if they can provide at least 3 bylines/credits in Verified publications published within the 6 months prior to applying.

 - the website associated with the production or entity, or similar official public source, includes a link to the profile

-- the website associated with a verified entity, or similar official public source, includes a link to the profile;
+- the website associated with a Verified entity, or similar official public source, includes a link to the profile; and

-- they have 5 production credits on their IMDB profile, or
+- they have at least 50 production credits on their IMDB profile, or

 - they have 3 or more featured references within the 6 months prior to applying in news outlets that meet the News criteria above.

-Established digital content creators may be verified if they have consistently published engaging, original content (regardless of platform) for at least 6 months prior to applying and meet the criteria listed below for other influential individuals.
+Established digital content creators may be Verified if they have consistently published, original content (regardless of platform) for at least 6 months prior to applying and meet the follower or mention criteria listed below for other influential individuals.